Category: music

 Wellington's Mayor-Elect Announces Deputy and Council Structure

-Wellington’s Mayor-elect Andrew Little has announced his pick for Deputy Mayor and the structure for Council committees for the new 2025-28 triennium.
-In other news, the Toi Pōneke Arts Centre, collaborating with Tuatahi Creatives and Massey University, has launched an…
+Mayor-elect Andrew Little unveils his choice for Deputy Mayor and the structure for Council committees for the upcoming 2025-28 term, setting the stage for the new triennium.

 Politics and GovernmentEntertainmentWeatherBusinessAustralasiaState GovernmentsEducationMusicDigital and Print PublishingTransportationTourismGeneral Weather